Self-Directed IRA Expert: Horizon Trust BlogDecember 20, 2022by Horizon Trust10 Pros and Cons of Self-Directed IRA Real Estate

 Unfortunately, most retirement plans restrict your ability to purchase real estate, aside from REITs and stocks.

-However, a self-directed IRA enables investors to tap into alternative assets, like real estate–though there are some exceptions.
+However, a self-directed IRA enables investors to tap into alternative assets, like real estate, with some exceptions.

 Once you’ve opened your SDIRA, you will need to fund it with cash.
 Most SDIRA real estate investments require a cash purchase, so you must put in enough money to buy your target property.